The Long Wait into Paradise

 “Are you going to ask to have coffee or come in and chat or...”

 “Oh.
 No. I just wanted to say hi.
-I worked last night-”
+I had a late night-”

 “The school, right?”

 “Y... yeah...
 Oh!
 You must be the new science teacher.”